geopython/pygeoapi/docs/source/configuration.rst

 This metadata is included automatically, and is sufficient for inclusion in major indices of datasets, including the `Google Dataset Search`_.

-For collections, at the level of an item or items, by default the JSON-LD representation adds:
+For collections, at the level of an item or items, the default the JSON-LD representation adds:

 - The GeoJSON JSON-LD `vocabulary and context <https://geojson.org/geojson-ld/>`_ to the ``@context``.
 - An ``@id`` for each item in a collection, that is the URL for that item (resolving to its HTML representation in pygeoapi)

+The optional configuration options for collections, at the level of an item of items, are:

+- If ``geojsonld`` is not specified or is True, the JSON-LD will conform to the default configuration.
+If geojsonld is False, the properties block will be expanded   into the main body, non-point geometry will be removed, and a custom ``@context`` will be used in the JSON-LD.
+- If ``uri_field`` is specied, JSON-LD will be updated such that ``@id:uri``.

 .. note::
    While this is enough to provide valid RDF (as GeoJSON-LD), it does not allow the *properties* of your items to be